 Introduction 3

 Understanding Sexual Violence and Sexual Harassment 4

 What is Sexual Violence?
 4

 Consent 4

 What is Sexual Harassment?
 4

 Harmful Sexual Behaviour (HSB) 5

 Online 5

 Our legal responsibilities 5

 The Voyeurism (Offences) Act 2019 6

 Prevention 6

 Responding to reports of sexual violence and/or sexual harassment 7

 Confidentiality 9

 Anonymity 9

 Assessing Needs and Risks 9

-Immediate action following a report .
-10
+Immediate action following a report 10

-Managing Internally .
-11
+Managing Internally 11

-Early Help .
-12
+Early Help 12

-Referral to Bracknell Forest MASH team .
-12
+Referral to Bracknell Forest MASH team 12

-Reporting to the Police .
-13
+Reporting to the Police 13

-Ongoing Response .
-13
+Ongoing Response 13

-Safeguarding and Supporting the Victim(s) .
-14
+Safeguarding and Supporting the Victim(s) 14

-Safeguarding and Supporting the Alleged Perpetrator(s) .
-15
+Safeguarding and Supporting the Alleged Perpetrator(s) 15

-Discipline and the Alleged Perpetrator .
-16
+Discipline and the Alleged Perpetrator 16

-Working with parents .
-16
+Working with parents 16

-Monitoring .
-17
+Monitoring 17

-APPENDIX A: Hackett's continuum model of sexual behaviour .
-18
+APPENDIX A: Hackett's continuum model of sexual behaviour 18

-APPENDIX B: Further details regarding the integration of preventative education around Sexual Violence and Harassment within the College curriculum .
-19
+APPENDIX B: Further details regarding the integration of preventative education around Se Violence and Harassment within the College curriculum Error!
+Bookmark not

-APPENDIX C: External Support Agencies available for the victims of sexual harassment and/or sexual violence .
-20
+APPENDIX C: External Support Agencies available for the victims of sexual harassment and sexual violence

-APPENDIX D .
-22
+APPENDIX D 21